n76/OSM_OC_Buildings/README.md

 - Convert value from feet to meters, round to 1 cm of precision.
 - Change tag from 'HEIGHT' to ['height'](https://wiki.openstreetmap.org/wiki/Key:height).
+- If the height is less than zero, discard.

 **Example:**
 ```